 Clearly define your goals, and make sure your website is aligned with those goals.
 It’s important to create a brand identity that complements every other aspect of your business, both online (social media or blog) and offline (business card or presentation docs).

-Brainstorm even the smallest details that can impact your site, like the number of pages in your menu, to the location, and even color, of your call-to-action buttons.
+Brainstorm even the smallest details that can impact your site, like the number of pages in your menu, to the location and color of your call to action buttons.

 Visual search is your best friend when looking for inspiration.
 Look up websites in your industry to see the kind of themes and content they’re using.
 You can even turn to Pinterest for inspiration.
 From there, start pulling together the elements that you think work best for your brand.

 2. Choose the right platform for your website